Cluster Synchronization of Kuramoto Oscillators and the Method of Averaging: Introduction

-The organization of this paper is described as follows.
-We start with transforming the Kuramoto model into a singular perturbation form in Section~\ref{sec:problem}.
-Based on the method of averaging, we explore a stability criterion for linear time-varying systems in Section~\ref{sec:averaging}, Then, we derive stability conditions for cluster synchronization of Kuramoto oscillators in Section~\ref{sec:main}.
-The case without external equitable partitions is investigated in Section~\ref{sec:perturbation}.
-We consider applications to brain networks with empirical data in Section~\ref{sec:brain}, and finally, Section~\ref{sec:conclusion} provides concluding remarks of this paper.
+This paper can be divided into three parts.
+In the first part, we describe conditions for cluster synchronization and cluster phase cohesiveness of Kuramoto oscillators in Sections~\ref{sec:preliminaries} and \ref{sec:main}.
+The second part is related to some extensions of the method of averaging in stability theory and is placed at Section~\ref{sec:averaging}.
+Finally, the third part is devoted to demonstrate the theoretical findings through the case study from network neuroscience in Section~\ref{sec:brain}.
 A preliminary version of this paper appeared as the conference paper \cite{Kato_ECC2021}; in the current work, we provide further extensions and the proofs of all results along with more extensive simulations.

-\paragraph*{Notations}
+\subsection{Notations}